-- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B. - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
+- Our plan's Part D drug coverage cannot cover a drug that would be covered under Medicare Part A or Part B - Our plan cannot cover a drug purchased outside the United States and its territories. - Our plan usually cannot cover off-label use.
 "Off-label use" is any use of the drug other than those indicated on a drug's label, as approved by the FDA.

-o Generally, coverage for off-label use is allowed only when the use is supported by certain reference books.
-These reference books are the American Hospital Formulary Service Drug Information, the DRUGDEX Information System and, for cancer, the National Comprehensive Cancer Network and Clinical Pharmacology, or their successors.
-If the use is not supported by any of these reference books, then our plan cannot cover its off-label use.
+Generally, coverage for off-label use is allowed only when the use is supported by certain references, such as the American Hospital Formulary Service Drug Information and the DRUGDEX Information System.
+If the use is not supported by any of these references, then our plan cannot cover its off-label use.